Elevenlabs AudioNative Player

 Table of contents

 Unique Selling Proposition (USP, unique selling point, unique selling proposition), is something that differentiates a product or brand from the competition.
 USP in marketing is a differentiator, a key to gaining market advantage and scaling sales.
-If you have something that differentiates you from the competition then you are one step ahead.
-However, it is not the mere existence of a differentiator that is most important, but that this differentiator has value for the consumer.
+You are one step ahead if you have something that differentiates you from the competition.
+However, it is not the mere existence of a most important differentiator; it is the value of this differentiator for the consumer.

-Your customer, asking the question what he will gain by buying from you, why it is better, faster, more advantageous, expects a concise answer in the form of a USP.
+Your customer, asking the question of what he will gain by buying from you and why it is better, faster, and more advantageous, expects a concise answer in the form of a USP.
 If he finds this, the chances of effective marketing increase significantly.

 The chances of effective marketing increase significantly.